Divya26101993/VMawre-installation-in-windows/README.md

 After logging into your VMware account, navigate to the "My Downloads" section.
 Click on the "Free Software Download Available Here" link to begin downloading VMware Workstation Pro.

+You will see a list of available software for download.
+Ensure you’re downloading the correct version for Windows (not Linux) before proceeding.

+Click on VMware Workstation Pro to begin the download.
 ![Image](https://github.com/user-attachments/assets/1ec76d0c-8cd6-4be8-b9eb-c2a386acd849)

 You will see a list of available software for download.
 Click on VMware Workstation Pro to begin the download